han-nguyen97/Credit-scoring/README.md

 **1. Explore the data** <br>
 According to the EDA: <br>
 _The relation between numerical variables and target variable:_
-- Default customers have slightly lower income compared to non-default customers
-- The loan amount of default customers is lower than the non-default customers
-- There is no difference in terms of duration in loan between non-default and default clients
 - Young people tend to present more risk than the older ones In general, older people usually have more financial stability than the younger ones;
 From the perspective of a bank or a loan establishment, probably it's safer to offer better credit programs to people who has the condition to pay back.
 - People with shorter employment days have higher tendency to be default The number of working days may correlate with the financial situation of a customer.
 The higher the number of employment days, the more solid the financial stability.
 As a result, customers with lower job experience may have a higher risk than those with higher employment days
 - Shorter registration days related to a higher risk
-- The shorter the number of days to change phones before using the application, the higher the risk \\
+- The shorter the number of days to change phones before using the application, the higher the risk <br>

   _The relation between categorical variables and target variable:_
 - People who finish lower secondary have higher risk compared to other types of education